 How to track meaningful activity on your website:

 Determine which tracking tool to use (conversion source)

 Track with a tag from your Ad Grants account or import goals from Google Analytics

 A conversion is tracked by the addition of code on your site and is triggered by a visitor engaging with pages or content where the code is placed.
-There are two main options using free Google tools: you may use either Google Ads conversion tracking tag or import goals from Google Analytics.
+There are two main options using no-cost Google tools: you may use either Google Ads conversion tracking tag or import goals from Google Analytics.

 Determine your goal (conversion action)

 The actions you track on your site should reflect your organization's goals.
 From the list below, consider all of the actions that indicate a website visitor has engaged with your organization.